ploneintranet/ploneintranet/docs/development/components/plonesocial.rst

 Design principles
 -----------------

-* Follow the structure of the prototype
+* Follow the structure of the :doc:`../frontend/prototype`
 * Avoid duplicating markup
 * Create small template snippets for easy use with ``pat-inject``, and make them macros so that they can be included easily